 Recently Issued Accounting Pronouncements.
 In February 2016, the Financial Accounting Standards Board "FASB" issued Accounting Standards Update "ASU" 2016-02, Leases (Topic 842), which requires recognition of right-of-use assets and lease payment liabilities on the balance sheet by lessees for all leases with terms greater than twelve months.
 Classification of leases as either a finance or operating lease will determine the recognition, measurement and presentation of expenses.
 ASU 2016-02 also requires certain quantitative and qualitative disclosures about leasing arrangements.
 The Peak Gold JV owns the Tetlin lease and any impact of the new standard related to that lease will be evaluated at the Peak Gold JV level.
-The new standard was adopted in July 2019.
-The Company acquired two new leases with the acquisition of AGT.
-Neither of the leases acquired require capitalization on the balance sheet.
+The new standard required require capitalization on the balance sheet.

 In January 2020, the FASB issued ASU 2020-01, Investments-Equity Securities (Topic 321), Investments-Equity Method and Joint Ventures (Topic 323), and Derivatives and Hedging (Topic 815), which clarifies the interaction between the three standards.
 For public business entities, the amendments in this update are effective for fiscal years beginning after December 15, 2020, and interim periods within those fiscal years.
 The Company accounts for the Peak Gold JV under the equity method of accounting.
-The Company does not anticipate that this update will have a material impact on its financial statements.
+The adoption of this standard did not have an impact on the financial statements.